ryvin/XML-schema-unit-test-generator/readme.md

 1. Creating new generator classes for specific constraint types
 2. Updating the SchemaParser to detect the new constraints
-3. Modifying the main XMLSchemaTestGenerator to utilize the new generators
+3. Modifying the main ConstraintCrafter to utilize the new generators

 ## Limitations